Acanguven/rapidash/template/docs/submit-a-solution.md

   });
 ```

-We have a `factorial` method that calculates factorial of a number.
-Currently there are only one solution submitted.
+We have a `factorial` method that calculates the factorial of a number.
+Currently, there is only one solution submitted.
 Now we will be adding another solution.
-Checkout the template below.
+Check out the template below.

 ```js
 solution